jadarnel27/joshthecoder.com/_drafts/cxconsumer-skewed-parallelism.markdown

     spilling=false
     waitingToClose=false

-Maybe stating this obvious, but this is a consumer thread, and it needs more data from the producer thread.
+I may be stating the obvious, but this is a consumer thread, and it needs more data from the producer thread.
 So let's zoom in a bit on that part of the plan.

 ## Waiting for Rows to Repartition

 Node ID 3 in the execution plan is the Repartition Streams operator to the left of the parallel nested loops join.
-The "Actual Elapsed Time" for that operator in the execution plan is 2220 ms.  Note that this is cumulative up to this point in the plan, so this roughly adds up to the end of the waits we're discussing.
+Since this is consumer wait, this task represents one of the 4 threads running the branch labeled "Branch 1" - which is running on the left side of node 3.

 [![zoomed in portion of execution plan][5]][5]